ucloud/uai-sdk/examples/tensorflow/inference/cifar_simple/README.md

 ## 3 Preparing model
 You can use the model you trained on UAI Train Platform.
-You can also down it according to checkpoint_dir/intro.txt
+You can also download it according to checkpoint_dir/intro.txt
 ## 4 Preparing directory
 We put all these files into one directory:
 ```